 Although teleworking once was disfavored as a "reasonable accommodation" for disabled workers, recent developments have laid the foundation for a broad change of attitude by federal courts.
 In addition, several recent cases provide support for arguments that enabling telework is not an "undue hardship" for employers.

-This article by TELG managing principal R. Scott Oswald and David L. Scher was published by Diversity Executive on November 19, 2014.
+TELG managing principal R. Scott Oswald and David L. Scher was published by Diversity Executive on November 19, 2014.

 No Longer a Remote Possibility